Triticale: Introgression

 Introgression involves the crossing of closely related plant relatives, and results in the transfer of 'blocks' of genes, i.e. larger segments of chromosomes compared to single genes.
 R-genes are generally introduced within such blocks, which are usually incorporated/translocated/introgressed into the distal (extreme) regions of chromosomes of the crop being introgressed.
-Genes located in the proximal areas of chromosomes may be completely linked (very closely spaced), thus preventing or severely hampering genetic recombination, which is necessary to incorporate such blocks.
+Genes located in the proximal areas of chromosomes may be completely linked (very closely spaced), thus preventing or severely hampering recombination, which is necessary to incorporate such blocks.
 Molecular markers (small lengths of DNA of a characterized/known sequence) are used to 'tag' and thus track such translocations.
 A weak colchicine solution has been employed to increase the probability of recombination in the proximal chromosome regions, and thus the introduction of the translocation to that region.
 The resultant translocation of smaller blocks that indeed carry the R-gene(s) of interest has decreased the probability of introducing unwanted genes.

-The Sr59 resistance gene was introgressed into wheat from the rye 2R chromosome.
+The Sr59 resistance gene was introgressed into wheat from the 2R chromosome of rye.
 However this was actually done through triticale.
 Triticale has been the amphiploid for several such rye ⇨ wheat introgressions.

+A 2014 study found that Ddw1 dwarfing gene from the rye 5R chromosome also provides Fusarium head blight (FHB) resistance in this host.